perl-workflow/perl-workflow/README.md

 The following folks have also helped out (listed here in no particular order):

-Several PRs (13 to be exact) from Erik Huelsmann resulting in release 1.49
+Several PRs (13 to be exact) from Erik Huelsmann resulting in release 1.49.
+Yet another batch of PRs resulted in release 1.50

-Bug report from Petr Pisar resulted in release 1.49
+Bug report from Petr Pisar resulted in release 1.50

 Bug report from Tina Müller (tinita) resulted in release 1.47